-A store's rental rates and level of occupancy are dependent upon factors such as population density and growth, the local economy, pricing, customer service and curb appeal.
+A store's rental rates and level of occupancy are dependent upon factors such as lead generation, population density and growth, the local economy, pricing, customer service and curb appeal.
 We believe in managing our inventory (units) through pricing.
-Since our rentals are either weekly or monthly, we are able to react to market demand very quickly.
+Since our rentals are either weekly or monthly, we are able to react to market demand and inflationary pressures quickly.
 Our objective is to maximize revenue by increasing rent per square foot first, and maximizing occupancy second.